ShobaS/Daily-Log/log.md

 Day 43:
 Have a setup for React along with webpack and babel.
 Somehow managed to find a way to install docker in ubuntu.
 Have gone through a simple code along with Props in react.

+Day 44:
+Completed Markdown Previewer Project in freecodecamp React project.
+Installed docker.
+Having an idea about state changing in React.